 Handprint Art

 Use your baby’s handprints to create unique designs on the pumpkin.
 I still have the pumpkin with my nephew’s tiny handprints, and it’s a cherished memory every fall.
+For more seasonal inspiration, check out our adorable Halloween crafts for babies.

 Bright and Bold Colors